 One can network with like-minded people and share knowledge, experience and wisdom.
 Within the organization we work, it is very important for us to be connected across teams.
 Very often, we get so enthralled in our day-to-day work, that we miss on these imperative parameters.
 In the midst of one’s busy schedule, the best tactic to maintain an active network is to block time specifically for connects and catch-ups.
 Catch-ups would not be effective if we don’t go prepared for it.
 There needs to be an agenda, formal/informal.

 Communicate, Communicate and Communicate

 The mantra for self-branding is nothing but the 3C’s – communicate, communicate and communicate.
 As stated earlier, we should not step back to communicate about our interests and endeavours.
 Communicating timely and effectively is the key and helps one create the much-desired visibility.
 We need to make people feel our presence and existence.
 We cannot reach the zenith of success if our existence dies.

-The whole story of personal-branding remains incomplete without continuous and consistent self-development.
+The whole story of a personal brand remains incomplete without continuous and consistent self-development.
 A long-term goal is something which would drive an individual towards an appropriate development.
 In fact, all the above points of communicating, networking and connecting should be aligned with our long-term goal.